The Wonder

 8. Too often, we rush to our reserved seat in the peanut gallery.

-10. Mercy, rather than forgiveness, is a doable contributor to healing.
+10. Seeking mercy rather than forgiveness is a realistic and promising approach to healing.

 Guilt and Resentment

-We learn to hold others and ourselves responsible for wrong-doing.
-We’re quick to identify with the guilty mistreater or the resentful mistreated.
+We learn to hold others and ourselves responsible for wrong-doing, leaving us quick to identify with either the guilty mistreater or the resentful mistreated.

 out of the childhood